robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-4-ect-theory.md

 I then increased the challenge in the question by making it more evaluative and asked a higher attaining pupil – pupil 3 - to extend their thinking:

 **‘Do you agree with that, Jack?
-What do you think about these ‘black and deep desires’?'**
+What do you think about these ‘black and deep desires’?’**

 Jack’s response suggested there might be more he could offer, so I prompted him to say more by restating: